wasp-lang/wasp/web/docs/auth/ui.md

 2. `logo` - path to your logo
 3. `socialLayout` - layout of the social buttons, which can be `vertical` or `horizontal`

-### 1. Customizing the colors
+### 1. Customizing the Colors

 We use [Stitches](https://stitches.dev/) to style the Auth UI.
 You can customize the styles by overriding the default theme tokens.

 :::info List of all available tokens

-See the [list of all available tokens](https://github.com/wasp-lang/wasp/blob/main/waspc/data/Generator/templates/react-app/src/stitches.config.js) which you can override.
+See the [list of all available tokens](https://github.com/wasp-lang/wasp/blob/release/waspc/data/Generator/templates/react-app/src/stitches.config.js) which you can override.

 :::